ProfCupcake/CUPLIB/Simple Spectrum Device Signals/README.md

 A script that implements signal detection functionality for the Spectrum Device.

+Features include:
+- Automatic setup of Spectrum Device parameters
+- Dead Simple setup
+- Signals can be either a set position or attached to an object
+- Signals attenuated by both distance and direction
+- Simulated in 3D; optional 2D mode also available
+- Sync'd for multiplayer
+- Different frequency ranges for different Spectrum Device antennae
+- A whole bunch of options for customisation
+- An example mission that hopefully explains all this better than I can

+Features that are planned to be added:
+- Nothing!
+Everything is here already.

+Features I'd *like* to do:
+- Implement Spectrum Device "transmit" function, which will add a signal for others to track
+- Implement TFAR and/or ACRE integration, allowing Spectrum Device to track active radios (this will likely be a separate script)

+Features that are *not* included, and not planned:
+- Terrain/obstacles blocking signals
+- Proper signal strength simulation (it simply works on a 0-100% scale, relative to the max/min ranges of signals)

 ## Installation

 Add it to your mission by copying the "cupsignal" folder into your mission folder, and adding the following to your init.sqf: